 Construction of River Station—the original name of the plant—began in January 1916 by Buffalo General Electric.
 The station name was changed to the “Charles R. Huntley Station” in 1926 to honor the death of the Buffalo General Electric president.
-The facility later became part of the Niagara Hudson System, forerunner to the Niagara Mohawk Power Co.
+The facility later became part of the Niagara Hudson System.

 Despite investments by NRG geared towards reducing pollution from Huntley, the plant led the list of biggest polluters in Erie County each year between 2002 and 2011 and again in 2013.

 Glenmont Powerhouse (Albany Steam Station)